Christopher Duntsch: Medical license revoked

 Kirby wrote a detailed complaint to the Texas Medical Board, calling Duntsch a "sociopath" who was "a clear and present danger to the citizens of Texas."
 Under heavy lobbying from Kirby and Henderson, the Texas Medical Board suspended Duntsch's license on June 26, 2013.
-The lead investigator on the case later revealed that she wanted Duntsch's license suspended while the ten-month probe was underway, but board attorneys were not willing to go along.
-Board chairman Irwin Zeitzler later said that complications in neurosurgery were more common than most laymen believe, and it took until June 2013 to find the "pattern of patient injury" required to justify suspending Duntsch's license.
-He added that many board members found it hard to believe that a trained surgeon could be as incompetent as Duntsch appeared to be.

-The board called in veteran neurosurgeon Martin Lazar to review the case.
-Lazar was scathingly critical of Duntsch's work.
-For instance, he upbraided him for missing the signs that Martin was bleeding out, saying that, "You can't not know [that] and be a neurosurgeon."
+The lead investigator on the case later revealed that she wanted Duntsch's license suspended while the ten-month probe was underway, but board attorneys were unwilling to agree.
+According to board chairman Irwin Zeitzler, many board members found it hard to believe that a trained surgeon could be as incompetent as Duntsch appeared; it took until June 2013 to find the "pattern of patient injury" required to justify suspending Duntsch's license.
+Zeitzler later argued that complications were more common in neurosurgery than most laymen believe.
+However, Dr. Martin Lazar, a veteran neurosurgeon that the board consulted on the case, was scathingly critical of Duntsch's work.
+Lazar was particularly angered that Duntsch missed signs that Martin was bleeding out, saying, "You can't not know [that] and be a neurosurgeon."
 The Texas Medical Board revoked Duntsch's license on December 6, 2013.
-Texas Medical Board Revocation Order.

-Duntsch moved to Denver, Colorado, and went into a downward spiral.
+Duntsch moved to Denver, Colorado, where he went into a downward spiral.
 He declared bankruptcy after listing debts of over $1 million.
-He was arrested for DUI in Denver, taken for a psychiatric evaluation in Dallas during one of his visits to see his children, and was arrested in Dallas for shoplifting.
+He was arrested for driving under the influence in Denver, taken for a psychiatric evaluation in Dallas during a visit to see his children, and was arrested in Dallas for shoplifting.